ebzzry/ebzzry.github.io/en/fkd/kvm.md

     -cpu host

-Use the KVM processor with all the supported features
+Use the KVM processor with all the supported features.

     -m 2G